michael2012z/BitBible/markdown/Etheridge/files/Gal.md

 19. But others of the apostles I saw not, only Jakub, the brother of our Lord.

-20. But these which I write to you, behold, before Aloha,I aver that I lie not.
+20. But these which I write to you, behold, before Aloha,

 21. And after these I went to the regions of Syria and of Cilicia.